Wavelength-division multiplexing: Systems

 WDM, CWDM and DWDM are based on the same concept of using multiple wavelengths of light on a single fiber but differ in the spacing of the wavelengths, number of channels, and the ability to amplify the multiplexed signals in the optical space.
 EDFA provide an efficient wideband amplification for the C-band, Raman amplification adds a mechanism for amplification in the L-band.
-For CWDM, wideband optical amplification is not available, limiting the optical spans to several tens of kilometres.
+For CWDM, wideband optical amplification is not available, limiting the optical spans to several tens of kilometers.

 Coarse WDM

-Originally, the term coarse wavelength division multiplexing (CWDM) was fairly generic and described a number of different channel configurations.
+Originally, the term coarse wavelength-division multiplexing (CWDM) was fairly generic and described a number of different channel configurations.
 In general, the choice of channel spacings and frequency in these configurations precluded the use of erbium doped fiber amplifiers (EDFAs).
 Prior to the relatively recent ITU standardization of the term, one common definition for CWDM was two or more signals multiplexed onto a single fiber, with one signal in the 1550 nm band and the other in the 1310 nm band.

 In 2002, the ITU standardized a channel spacing grid for CWDM (ITU-T G.694.2) using the wavelengths from 1270 nm through 1610 nm with a channel spacing of 20 nm.
 ITU G.694.2 was revised in 2003 to shift the channel centers by 1 nm so, strictly speaking, the center wavelengths are 1271 to 1611 nm.
 Many CWDM wavelengths below 1470 nm are considered unusable on older G.652 specification fibers, due to the increased attenuation in the 1270–1470 nm bands.
-Newer fibers which conform to the G.652.C and G.652.D standards, such as Corning SMF-28e and Samsung Widepass, nearly eliminate the "water peak" attenuation peak at 1383 nm and allow for full operation of all 18 ITU CWDM channels in metropolitan networks.
+Newer fibers which conform to the G.652.C and G.652.D standards, such as Corning SMF-28e and Samsung Widepass, nearly eliminate the water-related attenuation peak at 1383 nm and allow for full operation of all 18 ITU CWDM channels in metropolitan networks.